0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 {: .text-justify}

 I wasn't following the Bitcoin space when a majority of these events happened.
-A big part of the timeline is adopted from a talk [John Newberry](https://twitter.com/jfnewbery) gave on the [History and Philosophy of Bitcoin Development](https://www.meetup.com/BitDevsNYC/events/262321510/).
+A big part of the timeline is adopted from a talk [John Newbery](https://twitter.com/jfnewbery) gave on the [History and Philosophy of Bitcoin Development](https://www.meetup.com/BitDevsNYC/events/262321510/).
 {: .text-justify}

-The title of this blog post is chosen to remind you that this post probably doesn't include every event.
+The title of this blog post is chosen to remind you that this post doesn't include every event.
 History is in the eye of the beholder.
 History evolves.
-If you have a suggestion about something I missed or want to propose a change:
+If you have a suggestion about something I missed or want to propose a change, please propose changes to the open source [`bitcoin-development-history`](https://github.com/0xB10C/bitcoin-development-history) project, which was used to generate the attached timeline.
-The attached timeline is an open source called project [`bitcoin-development-history`](https://github.com/0xB10C/bitcoin-development-history).
-Open for everyone to contribute and use.
 {: .text-justify}

 ## With Satoshi